Skip to main content

 Role of the Graduate Coordinator

 The graduate program in the Department of Mathematics is administered by the graduate coordinator.
 The graduate coordinator is responsible, in part, for recruiting new graduate students to the department and for responding to requests from prospective students.
-The graduate officer is also responsible for ensuring that the regulations for the MSc degree are met, approving Chairs of thesis defences, ranking and recommending students for scholarships and for the general conduct and operation of the graduate program.
+The graduate coordinator is also responsible for ensuring that the regulations for the MSc and PhD degrees are met, approving Chairs of thesis defences, ranking and recommending students for scholarships and for the general conduct and operation of the graduate program.

 Timelines